vanjakom/trek-mate/README.md

 # trek-mate project

+# prepare OsmChange ( osmc ) file for edits
+in trek-mate.dataset.zapis, 20210218, changing tags for zapis mapping

 # creating gpx from relation
 used in trek-mate.dataset.current to create gpx of all hiking relations in Deliblato